soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/characteristics/index.md

 These fallacies are acceptable, as they are very related to human hearing which is quite domain-specific.

--  Underestimation or total disregard of room noise and treshold of hearing
+-  Underestimation or total disregard of treshold of hearing and room noise

-    Because high-fidelity audio gears produce very near-identical sound (by definition), the differences will be very quiet.
-To be able to hear those minute differences, you'll need to hear all of the sound, including the quitest part of the audio.
+    Because high-fidelity audio gears produce near-identical sound (by definition), the differences or artifacts will be very quiet.
+To be able to hear those artifacts, you'll need to hear all of the sound, including the quitest and loudest part of the audio.
+    So you'll have to crank up the volume.

-    Recall that, music is usually enjoyed privately at 70-85dB (without regard to room noise), and room noise is ~30dB.
-    These numbers indicate that to be able to hear the audio equipment's differences in a standard room, you will need to listen at more than 100dB.
-This will damage their hearing to be able to hear those small artifacts.
+    Recall that music is usually listened at 70-85dB SPL (without regard to room noise), and that room noise is ~30dB.
+These numbers indicate that to be able to hear the audio equipment's differences in a standard room, you will need to listen at around 30+80dB = 110dB.
+    This is well beyond too loud, and will probably damage your hearing.

     If they disregard the room noise and proceed to play music at 80dB, then they'll only have 50dB SINAD over romm noise, thus they won't hear any differences between 2 high fidelity audio devices.

 - Disregard of psychoacoustics and how the human perception works